crasowas/easy_sticky_header/README.md

 * Support widget for horizontal or vertical scrolling
 * Support widget for reverse scrolling
 * Allow dynamic building of header widget and support custom transition animation
-* Header widget can be non-sticky
+* Header widget can dynamically change stickiness
+* Support for scrolling to the top after the header widget is tapped
 * Support infinite list

 ## Usage